slekup/slekup/README.md

 ## My Current Projects
-### Primary Project
-<a href="https://www.hexlen.com/">Hexlen.com</a> - An E-Commerce Platform in the US & New Zealand - Being developed with MERN Stack.
-You can learn about this project/business at: <a href="https://about.hexlen.com">about.hexlen.com</a>, at the time of writing this, I am still working on the page.
+<h3><a href="https://www.hexlen.com/">Hexlen.com</a> - An E-Commerce Platform in the US & New Zealand - Being developed with MERN Stack.
+You can learn about this project/business at: <a href="https://about.hexlen.com">about.hexlen.com</a>, at the time of writing this, I am still working on the page.</h3>
 Here are some more links: </br> </br>
 <a href="https://contributors.hexlen.com">c.hexlen.com</a> - Hexlen Contributors </br>
 <a href="https://beta.hexlen.com">beta.hexlen.com</a> - Beta version of Hexlen Applications </br>